Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Free trial: Seven days (payment details required)

-Use the platform’s 100 prebuilt tools to create everything from ad campaigns and alt text to webinar and white paper outlines.
+Use the platform’s prebuilt tools to create everything from ad campaigns and alt text to webinar and white paper outlines.
 You can even feed Jasper your competitors’ blogs and web pages as reference material, helping you match or surpass their content in quality and depth.
-Businesses can also have Jasper insert custom information to highlight specific selling points or address common customer questions and objections.
+Businesses can also have Jasper insert custom information that highlights specific selling points or addresses common customer questions and objections.

 Dimple Thakkar, CEO of SYNHERGY, noted that Jasper can be a powerful tool, but it works best with human oversight.
 “Jasper is great for fast drafts and ideation, but it needs guardrails or your copy will sound like it went to the same webinar as everyone else’s,” Thakkar explained.